Libraries add three new, high quality databases: Cost = $0

 The Homeland Security Digital Library (HSDL) is a compendium of materials available for scholarly research in the area of Homeland Security.
 The digital library collection is focused on strategy and policy in the various subject areas of Homeland Security Research and supports the curriculum of the Center for Homeland Defense and Security (CHDS).
 Materials selected for inclusion in the HSDL include, but are not limited to: governmental departments and agencies, academic institutions, think tanks, conference sites, non- governmental organizations, institutes and organizations and other entities deemed credible by the content develop team.
 The database is produced and provided for free by the federal government.

-Users can access Homeland Security Digital Library from the front page of the Libraries website, from IRIS or by following the path: Research Resources > Indexes and Databases > Social Sciences and Law > (name of database).
+Users can access Homeland Security Digital Library from the front page of the Libraries website, from Library Catalog or by following the path: Research Resources > Indexes and Databases > Social Sciences and Law > (name of database).

 Posted August 22, 2006